Since 2010

 Hemp Inserts

-Hemp is a long lasting, gets better with age kinda fabric.
+Hemp is a long lasting, gets-better-with-age kinda fabric.
 It has some quirks (does need pre-washing before use and is a little slower with speed of absorbency), but it really holds a lot and is a great choice when you need to bring out the big guns with a heavy wetter or toddler.
 Note that you won't find 100% hemp fabrics, it is generally blended with some amount of cotton.
 Something like 45% hemp/55% cotton is common.

 - Absorbs more slowly